benhoskings/babushka.me/pith/installing.html.markdown

 You can install babushka on your system, no matter what state it's in, using `babushka.me/up`.
 That's a script that knows enough to install ruby if required (babushka's only runtime dependency), and then download a temporary babushka that knows how to do the proper install.

-All you need is something that can fetch over https.
+The `babushka.me/up` script is designed to be the first command you can run on a new system.
+The only prerequisite, which most systems ship with, is something that can fetch over https.
 Mac OS X and some Linux distros ship with `curl`:

     sh -c "`curl https://babushka.me/up`"

+If your system doesn't ship with curl, you can install it first.
+Here are some examples:

+    pacman -S curl && sh -c "`curl https://babushka.me/up`" # on Arch Linux apt-get install -y curl && sh -c "`curl https://babushka.me/up`" # on Ubuntu Linux

-Some other Linux distros have `wget` instead.
-Linux VPSes with only `wget` installed usually don't have openssl, which means no https downloads.
-You could install curl first (which should pull in openssl):
+Some other Linux distros ship with `wget` instead.
+Many of these stock `wget` installs lack openssl, which means no https downloads.
+You could install curl first (which should pull in openssl; see above), or just cowboy it over `http://` with wget:

-    apt-get install -y curl && sh -c "`curl https://babushka.me/up`"

-Or just cowboy it over `http://` with wget.

     sh -c "`wget -O - babushka.me/up`" # Hijack me, please!

 ## What it does

+You can [view the script](http://babushka.me/up) in your browser to see what it does, or review [the template](https://github.com/benhoskings/babushka.me/blob/master/app/views/bootstrap/up.sh.erb) that it's rendered from.

 - Installs ruby & curl via your package manager, as required
 - Downloads a tarball of babushka from github
-- Runs `babushka babushka` to do the actual install, which:
+- Runs `babushka babushka` to do the actual install (meta, eh?), which:
   - Installs git via your package manager, as required
+    - On OS X, the binary package from http://git-scm.com is used instead, otherwise installing babushka would require Xcode.
   - Clones the babushka repo to `/usr/local/babushka`, or whatever you choose
-  - Symlinks the binary to `/usr/local/bin`
+  - Symlinks the executable to `/usr/local/bin`

+The script is fairly straightforward and doesn't make any surprising changes to your system.
+You can completely uninstall babushka by just deleting it:

+    rm -rf /usr/local/babushka /usr/local/bin/babushka

 ## Scripting the install